More Mothers and Newborns Are Surviving Childbirth Than Ever — But Only in Some Parts of the World

 Per the current report, the reasons for maternal deaths include obstetric complications such as high blood pressure during pregnancy or severe bleeding or infections during or after childbirth, or due to a disease that gets aggravated by the effects of pregnancy.

 In terms of how each country performed, India features among the top five countries that account for 50% of deaths of children under 5 years of age in 2018.
-Other countries include the
+Other countries include the Democratic Republic of the Congo, Ethiopia, Nigeria, and Pakistan.
+In fact, in the same year, India, along with Nigeria, accounted for one-third of under-5 deaths.

 Related on The Swaddle: